ontio/documentation/pro-website-docs/docs-en/ddxf/get_started.md

 /ip6/2a03:b0c0:0:1010::23:1001/tcp/4001/ipfs/QmSoLer265NRgSp2LA3dPaeykiS1J6DifTC88f5uVQKNAd
 ```

-**Note**: You **must** understand the risks of adding or removing nodes form IPFS node's bootstrap list, before you do it.
+**Note**: You **must** understand the risks of adding or removing nodes form IPFS node's bootstrap list before you do so.

-Therefore, If you want to create your own IPFS network, you need to remove the default list of trusted peers, and add the peers that you trusted.
+Therefore, if you want to create your own IPFS network, you need to remove the default list of trusted peers, and add the peers that you trust.

 ```shell
 PS C:\Users> ipfs bootstrap rm --all